 California’s “Shine the Light” law (Civil Code Section § 1798.83) permits users of our website that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
 To make such a request, please send an email to [email protected] or write us at: Protranslating, 3424 Peachtree Rd, NE, Suite 2060, Atlanta, GA 30326

 Protranslating reserves the right to amend this privacy notice at our discretion and at any time.
 When we make changes to this privacy notice, we will post the updated notice on the website and update the notice’s effective date.
 Your continued use of our website following the posting of changes constitutes your acceptance of such changes.

 3424 Peachtree Rd, NE

 Atlanta, GA 30326

-Our family of companies includes BIG IP, ISI Language Solutions, Protranslating, Language Link, and DWL, bringing over 150 years of combined expertise with offices in 26 locations worldwide.
+Our family of companies includes BIG IP, ISI Language Solutions, Protranslating, Language Link, DWL, and Lawlinguists, bringing over 160 years of combined expertise with offices in 29 locations worldwide.
 Through our portfolio, we customize and deliver language services in more than 300 languages and dialects.